michaelpittino/R3p.BDO/README.md

 The Bot/Hack is a combination of external C# and an internal C++ dll, they communicate through a named pipe.

 All dependend projects + dll project + load project are inside "Imports" folder.

+!Important Note!
+- class with ftp credentials are removed from r3p.bdo.testconsole + r3p.bdo.guiloader
+-> to make this work use ur own ftp with ur own credentials or just disable these features